PADRESat/padre_meddea/padre_meddea/data/README.rst

 code distribution.
 Note that this is intended only for relatively small files
 - large files should be externally hosted and downloaded as needed.
 This directory is NOT for downloaded instrument data unless it is needed for testing purposes.
+Note that calibration files are stored in the `calibration` subdirectory.

 ba133.csv
 ---------